Background pattern

 4. Possible side effects

-5. Storage of Clovate
+5. Storing Clovate

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

-1. What is Clovate and what is it used for
+1. What Clovate is and what it is used for

 Do not use Clovate shampoo

-• Under 2 years of age.
+• In children under 2 years of age.

 Warnings and precautions